 - Experience matters a lot, and therefore, it is advised that you make use of the acquired knowledge in a working environment.
 You can take up part-time or full-time jobs in companies or other organizations and gain experience.

 While going through your application, the first thing the employer will assess is the portfolio of skills or resume attached to it.
 The portfolio of skills is extremely important and, therefore, proper attention must be given in its formulation.

 - Technology educated: Technology has redefined everything that surrounds us and without it, we can hardly imagine life.
 Technology affects efficiency and when it comes to bookkeeping, efficiency is a must-have.
-Thus, if you wish to become a bookkeeper, you must work on your computer skills and be well acquainted with utilities such as spread sheets, MS office, the Internet, etc.
+Thus, if you wish to become a bookkeeper, you must work on your computer skills and be well acquainted with utilities such as spreadsheets, MS office, the Internet, etc.

 - Communication skills: A bookkeeper is not a lone worker in the account’s department of a company; he/she works in a team, and when working in a team, it becomes imperative to communicate.
-There your communication skills will play a key role in conveying your queries, reservations, and suggestions on the matter of data recording and, at times, interpretation.
+Your communication skills will play a key role in conveying your queries, reservations, and suggestions on the matter of data recording and, at times, interpretation.

 - Accounting Education: This goes without saying that without substantial knowledge of accounting, there is no chance.
 You must not only be well-versed with the principles and concepts of accounting but also be able to put them into real-time use.
-That is why the article makes a categorical mention of both education and work experience being indispensable players in the making of a brilliant and credible freelance bookkeeper.
+That is why the article makes a categorical mention of both bookkeeper education and work experience being indispensable players in the making of a brilliant and credible freelance bookkeeper.

 - Organization: If you are a bookkeeper, you will have to organize the data anyway.
-You may often come across myriad of unrelated and unrefined data, and it is up to you to determine the data and organize it as per the guidelines of the company.
+You may often come across a myriad of unrelated and unrefined data, and it is up to you to determine the data and organize it as per the guidelines of the company.

 Most organizations—whether public or private—require bookkeepers.
 Data inflow is usually heavy and without any organization and the assistance of bookkeepers, everything will go simply haywire.

 The answer is freelance websites.
 These websites are hoards of opportunities, and one can have a 24×7 access to these through simple formalities—the creation of a profile, submission of a portfolio of skills and customization of job searches.
-You will, then, receive filtered notifications and can, accordingly, submit applications.
+You will then receive filtered notifications and can, accordingly, submit applications.
 Examples of such websites include linkedin.com, letsintern.com, worknhire.com, etc.

 A freelance bookkeeper will have to name his price, but that is not the end of it.
-Often, there are constraints on pay scale due to a host of factors such as the financial health of the company, education, and experience of the bookkeeper, etc. A rookie freelancer may earn as much as Rs.
-10,000 per month, but the amount will definitely vary; an experienced freelance bookkeeper may go on to earn as much as Rs.
-50,000 per month and even more.
+Often, there are constraints on pay scale due to a host of factors such as the financial health of the company, education, and experience of the bookkeeper, etc.